Aaron Judge: 2017: Rookie of the Year

 The Yankees named Judge their Opening Day right fielder against the Tampa Bay Rays.
 He had his first multi-home run game on April 28 against the Baltimore Orioles to help the Yankees win 14–11, coming back from a 9–1 deficit.
 One of the home runs had a measured exit velocity of 119.4 mph, the fastest exit velocity for a home run measured by Statcast since it was adopted in 2015.
-This record would later be broken by teammate Giancarlo Stanton on August 9, 2018, when Stanton launched a home run with an exit velocity of 121.7 mph.
-Judge ended the month of April with 10 home runs, tying the rookie record set by José Abreu and Trevor Story.
+(This record would later be broken by teammate Giancarlo Stanton on August 9, 2018, when Stanton launched a home run with an exit velocity of 121.7 mph.)
+Judge ended April with 10 home runs, tying the rookie record set by José Abreu and Trevor Story.
 He was named the American League's (AL) Rookie of the Month for April.
 In April, he had a .303 batting average, 10 home runs, 20 RBIs, and a .411 OBP in 22 games.